 The Wisconsin Law Alumni Association Student Commons, known as the Atrium, is the core of the Law School.
 It is a place for students to relax between classes, study, have coffee, eat lunch, and meet informally with classmates and faculty.

-A small deli, The Side Bar, provides morning sustenance -- such as bagels, scones, juice and coffee -- and soups, sandwiches and salads for lunch.
 The Atrium is also the center for social events, such as Student Bar Association functions and many other activities.

 The Atrium was originally an outside courtyard between two older parts of the Law School building.
 In 1996, the Law School completed a three-year construction and renovation project that included the four-story glass Atrium with its exposed steel beams and original outside brick wall.
 The addition and renovation project increased the Law School's size to 138,000 square feet, up from 93,000 square feet, including 21,000 square feet of remodeled existing space.